-I studied painting and photography at what was Philadelphia College of Art (The name has changed since I was there), and earned my MFA degree from RISD in photography.
+I studied painting and photography at what was Philadelphia College of Art (now University of the Arts), and earned my MFA degree from Rhode Island School of Design in Photography.

 The artists and photographers who influenced me were: Marsden Hartley, Henri Cartier-Bresson, Winslow Homer, and Elliot Porter (no relation).